PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 Each pointer points to an object of a specified `type`, so the pointer is said to be of type `pointer to 'type'`, e.g. a pointer to an `int` has the type `pointer to int`.

-Although the pointer value is only a memory location - it is not permitted to assign a declared pointer a value of a different type; to ensure security in the type-system.
+Although the pointer value is only a memory location, to ensure security in the type-system, it is not permitted to assign a declared pointer a value of a different type i.e. a pointer to an `int` cannot be assigned the address of a `double` - the compiler will not permit it.

 `````{code_example-start} Introduction to Pointers
 :label: examplev1